Implementing-POC-s/product_app/README.md

 # product_app
-This is a simple product management  App.
+This is a simple product management  App using DB first approach.